autonomys/subspace-docs/docs/protocol/farming.md

 ---

-### Storing Data on the Subspace Network

-We are still early in our development but would love to see people start to build on subspace. refer to you npm package [subspace.js](../../../subspacejs/)

 ### Running an archival node

 Instructions above will get you full node (doesn't store the history and state of the whole blockchain, only last 1024